igilham/kf-backend-test-kata/README.md

 At this point I felt like sketching out the basic flow of the application itself so I wrote the begginings of a crude `main` function in `src/index.ts` to get a feel for the rough code structure that would be needed.
 This is all throw-away work at this stage.

 Next, I started on the filters starting with the date.
 I wrote a simple check and threw in a couple of basic tests for the boolean result first.
 Then I replaced these with more representative tests to filter real arrays and renamed the filter function to be clearer.

+The device ID filter was slightly more complex due to the need to capture the site info object.
+I used the arrow syntax to curry the function to create the filter and added a suitable test using some of the existing test data.